humdrum-tools/humdrum-documentation/guide/ch24/index.md

 backslash.
 Hence the expression \`\[\^0-9\\t-\]\' will match only those lines consisting solely of numbers, the minus sign, and tabs.

-The following **awk** script will output the line numbers for all inputs where the first and second spines contain identical numbers:
+The following <span class="unix">awk</span> script will output the line numbers for all inputs where the first and second spines contain identical numbers:

 ```bash